DeadDove13/Bad-Hash/README.md

     .\HashCracker.ps1
     ```
 4. Follow the prompts to input the hash value, optional salt, and dictionary file path.

-## Disclaimer
-This project is purely for fun and educational purposes.
-Use responsibly, and do not use this script for illegal activities.
-No guarantees are provided for its accuracy or efficiency.

 ---

 If you find this interesting or have ideas for improvement, feel free to fork and experiment!